hsuonsivu/hsupublic/3d-models/README.md

 triangles and 12-23 for centered triangles).
 To see the shapes generated, call triangletest() in openscad.

+lighten makes a printable shape to make structures consume less filament.
+This does not save much unless the structure is large, as making fill at low fill percentage is very efficient, and additional walls required to make this negate the savings.

 roundedbox makes a cube with rounded edges.
 Third parameter is corner diameter.

 tassu makes a shape to place in corners of a model to improve bed